auralius/up_temperature_control_device/Readme.md

 - Two heaters with two temperature sensors.
 - Each heater can be heated to about 140 degrees of Celcius.
 - The device is designed such that only the power resistors that become hot.
 The driving transistors barely get any hot.
+- One of te heater can be replaced with a fan.

 What you can learn with this device?
 - Perform mathematical modeling, starting with the basic Time-Delay-Time-Constant (TDTC) model.